Sip some of Australia's best wine, marvel at bush-edged beaches and watch whales in Western Australia's picture-perfect playground, Margaret River.

 Day 1: Craft beer, bush beaches and a living aquarium

 Margaret River is best known for the excellent wines produced here, but the region is also home to great craft beer breweries.
 Sit down to a lunch of wood-fired pizza or slow-cooked meats paired with a paddle of craft beers at Eagle Bay Brewing Co, 30 kilometres (19 miles) west from Busselton, which overlooks rolling farmland.
 Then follow the road to Eagle Bay and comb the coast, stopping in at some of Western Australia's most breathtaking beaches.
 Meelup and Castle Rock, where the bush meets the sand, are local favourites.
 In season (August to December), you might spot whales swimming at these sheltered points.
-For your best chance of seeing them, head to Bunker Bay at the end of Cape Naturaliste Road and watch the horizon at either Bunkers Beach Café or the Cape Naturaliste Lighthouse (or book in with Naturaliste Cruises for a closer look).
+For your best chance of seeing them, head to Bunker Bay at the end of Cape Naturaliste Road and watch the horizon at either Bunkers Beach Café or the Cape Naturaliste Lighthouse (or book in with Naturaliste Charters for a closer look).
 Stay at nearby Pullman Bunker Bay Resort and dine in-house at the Other Side of the Moon Restaurant.

 Day 2: Cave crawling and wine swilling